DigitalIdeationHSLU/DI8bitbox/README.md

 ![Pogo Pin Upload](https://github.com/DigitalIdeationHSLU/DI8bitbox/blob/master/documentation/PogoPinUpload.jpg)

 Hit the programming button within your Arduino sketch.
+You should see a succesful File upload in the terminal screen of the Arduino IDE.

 ### Final preparation